 4-7.
-Model 482C16 Unit Initialization Procedure
+Unit Initialization Procedure

-1) To begin, plug 9-pin female DSUB connector of given cable into RS-232 port of model 482C16.
-Plug the other end of the cable into the COM port of the computer.

-2) Turn on power to the unit.
-The display or power indicator should light up to indicate the power is on.

-3) With a computer that is set up to transmit data, according to the host set-up discussed in Section 3-3, send the command:
+- 1) To begin, plug 9-pin female DSUB connector of given cable into RS-232 port of the models.
+Plug the other end of the cable into the COM port of the computer. - 2) Turn on power to the unit.
+The display or power indicator should light up to indicate the power is on. - 3) With a computer that is set up to transmit data, according to the host set-up discussed in Section 4-3, send the command: